clubstudio/kickoff/readme.md

   * **/helpers**

     Mixins and functions should be placed here.
-By default blank `_mixins.scss` and `_funcions.scss` files are included for convenience.
+By default blank `_mixins.scss` and `_functions.scss` files are included for convenience.

+  * **/layout**

+  	The home for any major structural styles, such as headers and footers.

   * **/vendor**

       `_getup.scss` - A single point for pulling in Club Getup files.

-    This would generally contain any vendor styles that need to manually be included, because they're not available via Bower.
+    This would generally contain any vendor styles that need to manually be included, because they're not available via Bower or NPM.

   * **main.scss**